fbpx

 When a property is sold, the landlord or estate agent will want to arrange viewings to market the home.
 Tenants’ cooperation is required to provide access, but they have rights.

-By law, landlords must give tenants at least 24 hours’ notice before entering the property to conduct viewings when tenants live there.
+By law, landlords must give tenants at least 24 hours notice before entering the property.
+This applies in general and to conducting viewings.
 The notice must specify the exact time access is required.

 If the visit is at short notice or unsuitable, tenants can: